TonyDeRosia/evennia-minimud/docs/combat_loop_mapping.md

 ## CombatRoundManager

-File: `combat/combat_manager.py`
+File: `combat/round_manager.py`

-- The old `combat.round_manager` module has been deprecated and now simply re-exports these classes for compatibility.
+- The old `combat.combat_manager` module now simply re-exports these classes for compatibility.

 - Maintains a registry of all active combat instances keyed by a unique combat id.
 - Tracks which combat each combatant belongs to for quick lookup.